um-univie/mod/doc/source/modWrapper/modWrapper.rst

 .. option:: -q

-  Use quite mode.
+  Use quiet mode.
 Certain messages are not printed.